Frequently Asked Questions about Life in the Residential Wing

 14. I am unable to come in person to pick up my child.
 Can I send someone else?

-As a general rule of thumb, only parents/authorized local guardian can pick up students.
+As a general rule of thumb, only parents/authorized local guardians can pick up students.
 However, in the unlikely event of an emergency, you are requested to ensure that a pre-authorization is sent in advance and that the person produced valid photo identification.

 15. In the event I am unable to come in person or send someone to pick-up my child, how can the school facilitate conveyance?